MauroDeryckere/NES-Maze-Crusade/README.md

 Navigate through the maze and reach the end to complete the level.

 ## Technical information
+In this section we will cover a lot of the technical details for the project.

 ### Building project
 To build the project (I am using a VS Code terminal in this case, but any terminal will work) run the folliwng command in a terminal: